 A cap (normally plastic) which is provided with some open-top cans and is used to cover the open end once the can has been opened.
-This term is also used to describe a cap which is used to cover the primary closure, sprayer or other dispensing system such as finger tip sprayer or aerosol valve.
+This term is also used to describe a cap that is used to cover the primary closure, sprayer, or another dispensing system such as fingertip sprayer or aerosol valve.

 A flaring or tapered body container quipped with a bail or handle.
 A variety of top closures are used.

-Distortion (side wall collapse) of a container occurring during aging or storage, caused by the development of a reduced pressure inside the bottle.
+Distortion (sidewall collapse) of a container occurring during aging or storage, caused by the development of reduced pressure inside the bottle.